-A.5.1 In the event of any conflict between this policy and the letters patent of QUESSI or with the duly approved by-laws of QUESSI this policy shall be subordinated to the extent of the conflict.
+A.5.1 In the event of any conflict between this policy and the letters patent of QUESSI or with the duly approved By-Laws of QUESSI this policy shall be subordinated to the extent of the conflict.

-B. ESARK Directors
+B. ESARK DIRECTORS

-- B.1.1 Engineering Society and Research Centre (Kingston) is a non-profit corporation that owns and operates land for various research, scientific, and experimental purposes. - B.1.2 There are 7 Directors of ESARCK.
-Engineering students shall form the majority on the ESARCK Board of Directors. - B.1.3 Effort will be made to have as many years of engineering students represented as possible. - B.1.4 The charter and by-laws of ESARCK stipulate that the members of the Council of the Engineering Society and any Directors elected by the members of ESARCK are members of the corporation (see Appendix]).
+- B.1.1 Engineering Society and Research Centre (Kingston) is a non-profit corporation that owns and operates land for various research, scientific, and experimental purposes. - B.1.2 The charter and By-Laws of ESARCK stipulate that the members of the Council of the Engineering Society and any Directors elected by the members of ESARCK are members of the corporation.